DylanParenzee/learn_journ/README.md

 <b> Wednesday 24.08.22 </b>
 Continuing on with John Smilga's React course on udemny, practiced toggling visibility using short circuit evaluation, really starting to enjoy react and much more comfortable with it after the bootcamp.

+<b> Monday 29.08.22 </b>
+Continuing on with John Smilga's React course on udemny, practiced forms and form inputs, controlled inputs and working with multiple inputs